meehljd/pre-phd-genomics/docs/planning/weekly/week1_study_plan_oct27-nov2.md

      - How do they visualize attention across layers?
      - What biological patterns do they find?
      - Why is attention useful for rare disease variants?
+   - **Adaptation note:** Enformer is genomic (DNA), but attention visualization principles transfer to ESM2 (proteins)

 2. **Create analysis plan doc (30 min)**
    - Open `docs/week1_analysis_plan.md`
    - Document: For ESM2, what biological signals should we expect?
-   - Example: Attention to TFBS sites?
-CpG islands?
-Splice sites?
+   - Example: Attention to active sites?
+Binding domains?
+Secondary structure boundaries?
    - For encoder-decoder bottleneck: What should it compress?

 **Output:** Reading notes + analysis plan document